jimktrains/subtlelanternradio/README.md

 # Subtle Lantern Radio

-Showing the way forward.
+_Lighting the way forward._

-This is a project to develop an open, libre standalone radio.
+This is a project to develop an open, libre standard for radios to use allowing for extensibility, configurability, control, and experimentation by the operator.

-Initially a desktop model, but eventually a portable/HT model as well.

-The desktop/mobile model (_The Crossing Watchman_) is made being designed with batter-powered operation in mind (_The Switchman_).

 What's presented here is a baseline for the initial version.